Skip to main content

 We need to see evidence received within the past 3 months and it must be in the learner’s name.

-Or earn less that the London Living Wage (for Greater London residents) or National Living Wage (for those living outside Greater London)
+Or earn less than the London Living Wage (for Greater London residents, currently £28,860 annually as of 22 October 2025) or less than £25,750 annually (for those living outside Greater London)

 We need to see evidence received within the past 3 months and it must be in the learner’s name.